The closed-open string map for $S^1$-invariant Lagrangians: Proof of Theorem

 When $s=0$ or $s=2\pi$, the domains obtain extra bubbles as those discussed above in the definition of $\M^\gamma(x;x_0)$, which correspond to the parameter $t=e^{is}\in S^1$ approaching $1\in S^1$ from the two sides.
-These domains are shown on Figure~\ref{fig:Circle_Bubbles}: as $l$ goes from $-1$ to $0$, the two interior marked points move along the punctured paths.
-Observe that these points are crossing the node between the two disks at some intermediate value of $l$; this does not cause any difficulty with the definitions because these marked points are unconstrained and are only used to represent varying perturbation data consistent with the types of bubbling we prescribe on the figures.
-We will soon mention what these varying data are in terms of stretching certain strips on a fixed disk.
+These domains are shown in Figure~\ref{fig:Circle_Bubbles}: as $l$ goes from $-1$ to $0$, the two interior marked points move along the punctured paths.
+Observe that these points are crossing the node between the two disks at some intermediate value of $l$; this does not cause any difficulty with the definitions because these marked points are only used to represent varying perturbation data consistent with the types of bubbling we prescribe in the figures.
+We will soon mention what these varying data are in terms of stretching certain strips inside a fixed disk.
 When $l>0$, the length of the paths equals $l$.
 When $l=\infty$, one introduces broken lines $[0,+\infty)\sqcup (-\infty,0]$ as above.